-A liquid—usually mercury or dyed alcohol—is put into a thin tube with an attached scale.
-The temperature can be measured due to the increase and decrease in volume during heating or cooling down the liquid.
-Water is not suited due to the anomaly of water.
+A liquid—usually mercury or dyed alcohol—is placed in a thin tube with an attached scale.
+The temperature is measured by the changes in volume during heating or cooling of the liquid.
+The liquid in the thermometer must:

-A drop of mercury is put into a thin tube, similar to the liquid thermometer.
-The tube closes up a room containing a gas.
-This gas expands if warmed up or decreases its volume when being cooled down.
+A drop of mercury is placed in a thin tube, similar to the liquid thermometer.
+The tube encloses a small volume of gas, which expands if warmed up or decreases upon cooling down.

-The expansion during heating is different depending on the substance.
-A coiled bimetallic strip consists of two different types of metal and is attached to an indicator.
-If the bimetallic strip is heated up, the two metals expand with different intensity, which leads to a deflection of the indicator.
+The thermal expansion varies depending on the substance.
+A coiled bimetallic strip consists of 2 different types of metal and is attached to an indicator.
+When the bimetallic strip is heated, the 2 metals expand at different intensities, which leads to a deflection of the indicator.

-Electric resistance highly depends on temperature, especially in case of semiconductors.
-It holds: The resistance of a thermistor decreases with increasing temperature.
-Reducing the resistance leads to an increased current flow, which leads to a measurement of temperature changes.
+Electric resistance strongly depends on the temperature, especially in the case of semiconductors.
+The resistance of a thermistor decreases with increasing temperature.
+Reduction in resistance leads to an increased current flow, which alters the temperature.

 |c||specific heat capacity [J/(kg*K)]|

-An increase in temperature results in an increase of kinetic energy of its smallest parts.
+An increase in temperature results in an increase in the kinetic energy of the smallest parts.
 Heating implies energy input.
 Cooling implies energy extraction.

 Heat is a special type of energy.
-According to the principle of conservation of energy, inner energy can only be obtained by conversion of other types of energy such as mechanic, electric, chemical or nuclear energy.
+According to the principle of conservation of energy, the inner energy can only be generated via conversion of other types of energy such as mechanic, electric, chemical or nuclear energy.

-Heat and inner energy are to be seen as equal with other forms of energy and at least as partly convertible into each other.
+Heat and inner energy are equal to other forms of energy and at least partially interconvertible.

-The absorbed heat of a body is proportional to its mass and to the change of temperature of the body.
-The specific heat capacity generally indicates, which amount of heat is necessary to heat one kilogram of a specific substance by one Kelvin.
-A calorimeter can measure the specific heat capacity, which means the change of heat within a body and thus the change of inner kinetic energy (heat-flow calorimeter, heat balance calorimeter, adiabatic calorimeter)
+The absorbed heat of a material is proportional to its mass and to the change in its temperature.
+The specific heat capacity generally indicates the amount of heat necessary to heat one kilogram of a specific substance by 1 K. A calorimeter such as heat flow calorimeter, heat balance calorimeter or adiabatic calorimeter can be used to measure the specific heat capacity, which is the change of heat within a body and thus the change of inner kinetic energy.

 ΔQ = c * m * ΔT

-The absorbed or emitted heat of a body equals the product of specific heat capacity, the mass of the body and the change of temperature.
+The heat absorbed or emitted by a body equals the product of specific heat capacity, the mass of the body and the change of temperature.

 |P||Thermal output [W]|

-If a heat source provides a specific amount of heat within a specific interval of time, the thermal output is the quotient of heat and time.
+If a heat source provides a specific amount of heat within a specific interval of time, the thermal output is defined by the quotient of heat and time.

-Heat can be transferred in three different ways: through heat conduction, heat convection and heat radiation.
-In this process heat is transferred from one body to a colder one.
+Heat can be transferred in 3 different ways: conduction, convection, and radiation.
+In this process, heat is transferred from a hotter body to a colder one.

-If a body is heated up at one place, the density of the liquid is reduced at this location due to the increase in temperature.
-Buoyancy makes the warmed up liquid rise up and the colder liquid sink down to the bottom.
-This leads to a transport of water mass that carries along heat energy.
+If a body is heated in one place, the density of the liquid is reduced at that location due to the increase in temperature.
+Buoyancy raises the warm liquid up and the colder liquid sinks to the bottom, which leads to the transport of water mass carrying heat energy.

-Humans even continuously exchange heat with their surroundings through the following four mechanisms.
+Humans continuously exchange heat with their surroundings via four mechanisms.

-Convection (exchange of heat through a medium (air, water))
+Convection (exchange of heat through a medium such as air or water)

-The movement of particles in liquids and gases is also defined as convection, which is an important factor for giving off produced body heat within the process of human thermoregulation.
-Convection enables the transport of blood gas throughout the body with the blood flow.
+The movement of particles in liquids and gases is also defined as convection, which is an important factor controlling the emission of body heat during thermoregulation.
+Convection facilitates the transport of blood gases throughout the body with the blood flow.

 Radiation (heat radiation through electromagnetic waves)

-If no intermediate medium is needed for the transport of thermal energy from the warmer body to a colder one, this is referred to as heat radiation.
-Heat rays are not only emitted by warm bodies that emit light but also by non-light emitting bodies as soon as their own temperature is higher than the temperature of their surroundings.
-If heat rays hit a body with lower temperature they heat this body up.
+Heat radiation does not require an intermediate medium to transport thermal energy from a warmer body to a colder one.
+Heat rays are not only emitted by warm bodies that emit light but also by non-light emitting bodies when their temperature is higher than the temperature of their surroundings.
+Upon the impact of heat rays, a body at a lower temperature is heated up.

 Evaporation (loss of heat through vaporization)

-Vaporization takes place via the skin in the form of sweat.
+Vaporization occurs via skin in the form of sweat.

 |W||work performed [J]|